 Transportation planning agencies, such as the Collier MPO, follow a detailed Congestion Management Process (CMP) when making decisions about the best ways to address traffic congestion in specific areas, and eventually how improvement strategies should be prioritized for available funding.

-The corridor featured in this fact sheet was identified in Once a congestion reduction strategy or policy decision the most recent TSP Report as having unmet needs has been implemented, the CMP then evaluates its related to safety, congestion, or other causes that are effectiveness using measurable data to determine if the not likely to be addressed by currently planned intended outcome was achieved or if other solutions improvements.
-The MPO is now evaluating it in greater may be needed. detail to develop potential improvement strategies and better understand which strategies could be the most effective based on current conditions.
+Once a congestion reduction strategy or policy decision has been implemented, the CMP then evaluates its effectiveness using measurable data to determine if the intended outcome was achieved or if other solutions may be needed.